umputun/remark42/backend/_example/memory_store/README.md

 In order to run remark42 with memory_store copy provided `compose-dev-memstore.yml` to the root directory and run:

-1. `docker-compose -f compose-dev-memstore.yml build`
+1. `docker compose -f compose-dev-memstore.yml build`
-1. `docker-compose -f compose-dev-memstore.yml up`
+1. `docker compose -f compose-dev-memstore.yml up`

 As usual, demo site will run on http://127.0.0.1:8080/web/